ritikraj07/Project_Spotify.com/README.md

 For that click on the SignIn/Up button of the navbar.

-Here is how SignUp page looks-
+Here is how SignUp page looks :-

-This is how Login Page looks like-
+This is how Login Page looks like :-